Near Arlington in Maricopa County, Arizona — The American Mountains (Southwest)

 Arizona Centennial 1912 - 2012

 Erected 2012 by Maricopa County Board of Supervisors.

 Other nearby markers.
+At least 1 other marker is within walking distance of this marker.
 Original 1927 Bridge Roller Bearing (about 300 feet away, measured in a direct line).

 More about this marker.
 There is a small rotunda on the left side of the highway, on the east bank of the river, with the historical markers.
 One marker is tri-sided.

 Also see . . .
 Most Endagered Bridge.
 Details of the condition of the bridge prior to the renovation.
 (Submitted on May 3, 2012.)